What Are the Requirements for Working in the US as a Foreigner?

 Which score should you obtain?

-The level frequently expected by both firms and third level schools is at least 80 points on 120, which matches a B2 level on the Common European Framework of Reference for Languages (CEFR).
+The level frequently expected by both firms and third level schools is at least 80 points out of 120, which matches a B2 level on the Common European Framework of Reference for Languages (CEFR).
 If this is a ‘reference’ level, you will need to adjust your expectations according to what you’re seeking and where you’re applying: firms, colleges… If you’re applying at firms with a very competitive hiring stage, only mention your TOEFL IBT score on your CV if you’ve obtained a score above 100 points.

-Training for the TOEFL IBT with Global-Exam
+Practice for the TOEFL IBT Online With GlobalExam

 The TOEFL IBT uses specific themes, instructions and methodology which require a good deal of preparation upfront.
 Therefore, a good level of English might not be enough to obtain a good score!
 To succeed in passing the TOEFL, you must begin by improving your English level in strengthening your learning, but you must also work on competencies that are specific to the TOEFL IBT exam.